-- BAD 580 BANK MANAGEMENT.
+- BAD 573 ORGANIZATIONAL BEHAVIOR AND ADMINISTRATION.
 (3).
+Provides an understanding of the important ideas and concepts which have been developed for the effective management of an organization.
+Major topics include organizational theory, process of change, individual organizational relationships, and problems of communication and motivation.
+Emphasis on human aspects of management. - BAD 580 BANK MANAGEMENT.
+(3).
 Provides an in-depth treatment of management issues in commercial banking.
 Topics include pricing and credit decisions, risk management, capital structure, international lending, and strategic planning. - BAD 585 BUSINESS STRATEGY.
 (3).
 A study of selected critical managerial problems of coordinating the basic fundamental areas of a business enterprise.
 Cases and simulation are utilized.
-This is a capstone course and will be taken in the final semester only. - BAD 587 SMALL BUSINESS MANAGEMENT.
+This is a capstone course and will be taken in the final semester only.
+Prerequisite: 24 hours - BAD 587 SMALL BUSINESS MANAGEMENT.
 (3).
 A study of the techniques and strategies for managerial decisions in small business; consideration of the role of small business in the free enterprise system.
 Course includes the development of a business plan. - BAD 590 M.B.A INTERNSHIP.
 (3).
 Supervised practical instruction in private or public organizations in addition to scholarly assignment.
 Prerequisites: Instructors permission. - BAD 595-599 SPECIAL TOPICS IN BUSINESS.
 (3).
 The study of a business topic not otherwise included in the curriculum upon expression of mutual interest by students and faculty.
 Prerequisites: Permission of instructor.